 Our other appetizer, Crispy Caw Caw Creek Pork Trotters, was our favorite dish of the meal.
 It was recommended to us by the bartender as a signature dish.
 When we asked what a trotter was, he asked us to bear with him, because it was 'kinda weird.'
 To which we replied, 'we love weird food!'

 M's Bistro Steak with roasted root vegetables, salade verte, and sauce agrodolce, however, was spot on.
-I tuned out while there was some man-speak about the particular cut of steak, but apparently it's an off cut.
+I tuned out while there was some dude-speak about the particular cut of steak, but apparently it's an off cut.
 The steak was great.
-Agrodolce saue is olive oil, balsamic, red onion, sugar, salt, and butter, and closely mimiced the salad dressing on the peppery arugula greens (which I kept stealing- I'm a rabbit at heart).
+Agrodolce sauce is olive oil, balsamic, red onion, sugar, salt, and butter, and closely mimicked the salad dressing on the peppery arugula greens (which I kept stealing- I'm a rabbit at heart).

 FIG's menu changes daily (I wish I was there today- there's a pumpkin and apple Veloute with poached Maine lobster!) and so there's a little bit of a gamble that the day's menu might not be right up your alley.
 I've read reviews (there I go again) that mention deviled eggs and veal sweetbreads, but the day we were there, there wasn't too much that called to me.

-While there were no local beers on tap, I was able to finish my meal off with an Allagash white to go with my chocolate, pear, hazelnut tarte.
-Go Maine.
+While there were no local beers on tap, I was able to finish my meal off with an Allagash White to go with my chocolate, pear, hazelnut tart.
+Go Maine!